Axway/amplify-central/content/en/docs/connect_manage_environ/view_environments.md

     * Endpoints: The total count of endpoints associated with this API service version.
     * Catalog Items: The total count of successfully published items in the Unified Catalog.
 This number might differ from the number of items available in the **Catalog Items** table.
 This count only recognizes items that are available in the Unified Catalog, whereas the table also contains items that were not published or that are in an error state.
     * Subscriptions: The total count of subscribers to all the published catalog items.
-* **Version Information**: Contains information specific to the version that you have selected from the dropdown menu.
+* **Version Information**: Contains information specific to the version that you have selected from the drop-down menu.
 Includes the type of specification represented by the API service version (OAS2, OAS3, WSDL, Protobuf, and so on.)
 * **Specification tab**: Displays the contract or methods for your selected API service version.
 Some specification types provide a visualization of your API methods, and some fields are collapsible.
 You can see additional information by clicking to open relevant methods or models.
 * **Endpoints tab**: Contains a table listing the URLs pointing to deployed instances of the API service.
 * **Catalog Items tab**: Contains a table listing both successfully published and unpublished items in the Unified Catalog.
 Each entry contains the state of the item (PUBLISHED, UNPUBLISHED, or IN ERROR).